 Many states exempt veterans' pensions — or military retirement pay — from their income tax.
 Aside from the seven states that do not have income taxes and therefore don't tax your military retirement pay, approximately 18 other states exclude military retirement pay from taxable income.
 Of the remaining states, eight of them impose a limited or conditional tax.
 This means that the majority of states do not collect taxes on military retirement pay, so there's a decent chance your state won't take a bite out of your pension check.

 If you're receiving a military pension, learn what exemption your state allows for that income.
 See the table State Tax Benefits at a Glance on this page to learn how your state taxes your pension.

 Property Tax Exemption

 More than 25 states provide either partial or full exemptions of property taxes to disabled veterans.
 Some states that offer full exemptions from property taxes on primary residences to qualifying veterans include: Alabama, Arkansas, Hawaii, Michigan, Missouri, New Hampshire and Virginia.
-Many states don’t offer full exemptions but rather contingent-based exemptions restricted to veterans above a certain age or below certain income levels.
-Some states’ partial exemptions are limited by specified dollar amounts or by property values.
+Many states don't offer full exemptions but rather contingent-based exemptions restricted to veterans above a certain age or below certain income levels.
+Some states' partial exemptions are limited by specified dollar amounts or by property values.
 For example, a disabled veteran in Georgia is eligible to receive a $60,000 exemption from tax on a primary residence.
-In Idaho, the disabled veteran must be at least 10 percent disabled as a result of service.
+In Idaho, the disabled veteran must have had a certain percentage of the disability result from service.